yanukadeneth99/EZContract/README.md

 Feel free to contribute to this project to make it better and add in new features and contracts!

-## Analytics

-This Application contains Firebase Analytics to collect information in order to improve the application.

 ## FAQ

 Q: Is this production ready?